mikolajsacha/HaskellPics/README.md

 binarize [threshold] <-- binarize image using threshold (from 0 to 256)
 binarize_otsu <-- binarize image using Otsu's method for calculating treshold
 binarize_bernsen <-- binarize image using Bernsen's method for calculating treshold
+binarize_mixed [threshold] <-- binarize image using mixed Otsu's and Bernsen's method with a given threshold